 If First Aid fails to repair the WD external hard drive, your disk might be seriously corrupted.
 You will have to reformat the WD My passport to make it not read-only.

-Step 1: Make sure you have a copy of your important files on WD My Passport hard drive, or recover lost data from the external hard drive with iBoysoft Mac Data Recovery.
+Step 1: Make sure you have a copy of your important files on WD My Passport hard drive, or recover lost data from the external hard drive with iBoysoft Data Recovery for Mac.

 Step 2: Go to Finder > Applications > Utilities > Disk Utility.